josuttis/cppmodules/README.md

 - not allow to request a compilation of different module files with ONE command
 - does neither document the requested file suffixes nor the necessary command-line options

-here is what Visual C++ needs:
+Here is what Visual C++ needs in detila for module files:
-- Interface files (module interface or interface partition) need suffix .ixx or the option /interface
+- **Interface files** (module interface or interface partition) need suffix `.ixx` or the option `/interface`
-- Internal partitions need the option /internalPartition (the suffix doesn't matter; they recommend the usual suffix such as .cpp).
+- **Internal partitions** need the option `/internalPartition` (the suffix doesn't matter; they recommend the usual suffix such as .cpp).
-- Module implementation units need no specific module treatment (use the usual suffix with no special option)
+- **Module implementation units** need no specific module treatment (use the usual suffix with no special option)
-- Options /interface and /internalPartition may not be used together
+- Options `/interface` and `/internalPartition` may not be used together

-This is a significant restriction because other compilers do neither need special suffixes nor special options but also do not know what to do with the .ixx suffix Microsoft recommends.
+This is a significant restriction because other compilers do neither need special suffixes nor special options but also do not know what to do with the `.ixx` suffix Microsoft recommends.

-To circumvent this restriction and briong the idea of portable moudle files into life, I have implemented a pything script that gives Visual C++ the flexibility it should have.
+To circumvent this restriction and bring the idea of portable module files to life, I have implemented a pythen script that gives Visual C++ the flexibility it should have.
 The attached script
- clmod.py
+> clmod.py
 is a python script that allows to
 - use arbitrary file name suffixes for module files
 - allows to pass all files with one command line

 This does not mean that different file suffixes may not make sense to deal with C++ module files.
 But it helps until we see an established portable